uncomputable/asset-gen/errors.md

 # `SCRIPT_ERR_SIMPLICITY_WITNESS_EOF = 75`

+- attempted to read bits from bitstring, but reached the end
+- error in `fillWitnessData`

-1. attempt to parse the next witness value of nontrivial type (bitsize > 0), but there are no more bits in the witness block
+1. parse next witness value (bit size > 0), but bitstream is EOF
     - eof at value border
-2. attempt to parse a sum value but there are no more bits in the witness block
-    - this happens while recursively parsing a witness value
+2. parse next bit of witness value, but bitstream if EOF
     - eof inside value

 # `SCRIPT_ERR_SIMPLICITY_WITNESS_UNUSED_BITS = 76`

 - will be renamed to `SIMPLICITY_ERR_WITNESS_TRAILING_BITS`
+- error in `fillWitnessData`

 1. trailing bits after final value of witness block
     - witness block declared too long